Can you connect powered speakers to an amplifier or can you use active speakers with an amplifier?

 The following illustration shows how you could connect a passive speaker to an amplifier which is in turn connected to a mixer.

 A mixer is a device for combining multiple signals to a single input, or a group of outputs.
 When used together with a power amp, the work of the mixer(preamp) is to take the signal from one of several inputs or audio source, condition the input, and send to a power amp.

 The power amp then takes the output from the mixer and delivers the signal with enough power to drive the active and passive speakers alike.

 Other times, the mixer has a built-in power amp of its own, so that the output from the mixer is just enough to drive the speakers.

-Perhaps you are wondering how the mixer mixes all the inputs that goes into it?
-The mixer achieves this picking one out of the multiple inputs, turns down the volume of the rest, and produces a single input with better acoustic qualities
+Perhaps you are wondering how the mixer mixes all the inputs that go into it?
+The mixer achieves this by picking one out of the multiple inputs, turns down the volume of the rest, and produces a single input with better acoustic qualities

-A mixer is used in a variety of applications and environment which range from indoor usage to recording studios, concerts, televisions and broadcasting.
+A mixer is used in a variety of applications and environments which range from indoor usage to recording studios, concerts, televisions, and broadcasting.

 Using A Crossover

 Another option is to make use of a crossover.
 A crossover works by creating a single input signal and creates multiple output signals consisting of separate bands of high, mid, and low range frequencies.

 A crossover works the same way you would set crossover on a receiver or a sub.
 Just, in this case, it is a separate device.